katur/eegi/README.md

-# Genome-Wide EEGI (Early Embryogenesis Genetic Interactions) Project
+# Genome-Wide Early Embryogenesis Genetic Interactions Project

 Django-based web interface and programs for a genome-wide *Caenorhabditis elegans* screen, which used millions of pairwise gene knockdown experiments to uncover suppressor and enhancer phenotypes to reveal genetic interactions.

+## Installation

+See [INSTALL.md](INSTALL.md) for sample Ubuntu deployment steps.

 ## Dependencies